Zhao-Sun/LTPSF-Conv/README.md

 # LTPSF-Conv

-This is a Pytorch implementation of LTPSF-Conv: "[Can Complex Networks Outperform Simple Models in Long-Term Power Time Series Forecasting?]()".
+This is a Pytorch implementation of LTPSF-Conv: "[Rethinking the Power of Minimalism in Long-Term Time Series Forecasting]()".

 ## Features